Jbirch-Git/Jbirch-Homelab/Enterprise Network Designs/DC-DR OSPF Design/DC-DR-Underlay-OSPF.md

 # OSPF Cost adjustments

 One of the objectives outlined is that we want to have DC to DR traffic flow through the Underlay primarily and through the MPLS network only upon failure.
-Since both interfaces connecting direct and to MPLS have the same cost these routes are now ECMP.
+Since both connections between DC/DR have the same cost these routes are now ECMP.

 ![A-R1-ECMP](Images/A-R1-ECMP.png)

 This is not what we want as it will attempt to load balance traffic over both links.
-Let's adjust the cost on both R1 and R2 so that the cost associated with egressing that interface is only 5.
+Let's adjust the cost on both R1 and R2 so that the cost associated with egressing the underlay interface is only 5.

-A-R1/2
+A-R1/2:
 int e0/1
 ip ospf cost 5